Top of page Skip to main content

 • Australian Apprenticeship Support Loans

-• Other student support loan accounts.
+• other student support loan accounts.

 If you repaid your student loan after 1 June 2023, you may receive an indexation credit, and you will receive this as a refund to your nominated bank account as recorded by the ATO (assuming you have no outstanding tax debts).